 In order to keep the studios and common areas clean and tidy, please be advised that our cleaning company will dispose of any bottles and personal items that are left behind.
 Please keep track of your personal belongings, as Gulfshore Ballet will not store items that are left behind.
 Gulfshore Ballet staff is not responsible for personal belongings that are left behind.

 Cell phones are not permitted in the studios.
 There is a cell phone storage area in the lobby.
 Students in possession of cell phones or other electronics may use these devices in the main lobby during breaks between classes and rehearsals, or as directed by the instructor.
-Students are not permitted to use phones and electronic devices while class and/or when rehearsal is in session.
+Students are not permitted to use phones and electronic devices while class and/or rehearsal is in session.

 Props & Sets